honguyenminh/pytest-seminar/docs/content.md

   - test prefixed test functions or methods inside Test prefixed test classes (without an __init__ method).
 Methods decorated with @staticmethod and @classmethods are also considered.

 As long as your test files and test classes/functions are named like the convention, it will be discovered.
-You can also change the convention if needed with a **configuration file**
+You can also change the convention if needed with a **configuration file**.

+### WARNING

+Even though pytest can **discover** the tests, it cannot automatically handle **imports** depends on your project layout because Python shennanigans.
+Some example are given below.

+### Separate test folder

-You can have the tests as a separate package from your app code:
+You can have the tests as a separate package/folder from your app code which is wrapped in a `src` folder:

 ```
 pyproject.toml
 src/